-The water quality monitoring results for all parameters, except chromium, obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
+The water quality monitoring results for all parameters, except dissolved oxygen (DO) and suspended solids (SS), obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For chromium, one of the testing results triggered the relevant Action Level, and the corresponding investigation was conducted accordingly.
-The investigation findings concluded that the case was not related to the Project.
-To conclude, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.
+For DO and SS, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings

-The key findings of the EM&A programme during the reporting period is summarised as below:
+The key findings of the EM&A programme during the reporting period are summarised as below: